Block Encoding of Sparse Matrices via Coherent Permutation: Block Encoding

 \subsection{State Preparation Oracle}

-The task of state preparation oracles PREP/UNPREP is to embed the data into amplitudes of a quantum state.
+The task of state preparation oracles PREP/UNPREP is to embed data into the amplitudes of a quantum state.
 Möttönen et al. \cite{mottonen2004transformation, mottonen2004quantum} introduced a state preparation method based on uniformly controlled rotation gates, which can be decomposed into either multi-controlled rotations or sequences of single- and two-qubit gates.
-This construction leverages classical preprocessing (e.g., Gray code ordering) to compute the required rotation angles efficiently.
-Later, Iten et al. \cite{iten2016quantum} proposed a hardware-oriented approach that decomposes arbitrary isometries into single-qubit and CNOT gates, thereby reducing the CNOT count in practice.
-Both methods are exact, require no ancilla qubits, but generally scale exponentially in gate count and depth for arbitrary state preparation.
-More recent work has explored depth-optimized schemes \cite{zhang2022quantum}, achieving circuit depths of $\mathcal{O}(m)$ for an $m$-qubit state or $\mathcal{O}(\log(ms))$ for $s$-sparse states.
-These improvements, however, often come at the cost of introducing additional ancilla qubits, which in some cases can scale exponentially with the problem size.
+This construction leverages classical preprocessing—such as Gray code ordering—to structure the circuit efficiently, reducing the number of controlled rotations required.
+Later, Iten et al. \cite{iten2016quantum} proposed a hardware-oriented approach that decomposes arbitrary isometries exactly into single-qubit and CNOT gates via a recursive synthesis procedure based on the cosine-sine decomposition.
+Both methods are exact and require no ancilla qubits, but generally scale exponentially in gate count and depth for arbitrary state preparation.
+More recent work has explored depth-optimized schemes \cite{zhang2022quantum}, achieving circuit depths of $\mathcal{O}(m)$ for an $m$-qubit state or $\mathcal{O}(\log(m s))$ for $s$-sparse states.
+These improvements, however, often come at the cost of introducing additional ancilla qubits, which in some cases can scale exponentially requiring $\mathcal{O}(2^m)$ ancilla qubits.